LIS

 The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise:

-"Applicant" means a party to a proposed cooperative agreement who submits an application to the authority pursuant to § 15.2-5384.1 of the Code of Virginia.
+"Applicant" means a party to a proposed cooperative agreement that submits an application to the authority pursuant to § 15.2-5384.1 of the Code of Virginia.

-"Application" means the written materials submitted by applicants to the authority and the department in accordance with § 15.2-5384.1 of the Code of Virginia.
+"Application" means the written materials submitted by applicants in accordance with § 15.2-5384.1 of the Code of Virginia.

 "Attorney General" means the Attorney General for the Commonwealth of Virginia.